Understanding Full-Spectrum Cannabis: What You Need to Know

 The key idea is breadth, not just potency.

-Many people choose full-spectrum products because they feel the experience is:
+Many individuals choose full-spectrum products because they feel the experience is:

 More balanced